huichiayu/nth_mse.github.io/course_materials/MSE590400_Calendar.md

 </table>

-                                                                                          |

-$^*$ This is the tentative schedule prior to the start of the semester.
-The overall content shouldn’t change, but ordering or deadlines may shift somewhat.
+$^*$ This is the tentative schedule still under development.
+The overall content should be similar, but not guaranteed to be exact.
 If deadlines change, substantial notice will be given!